How To - SEO Add-ons

 • and how to avoid common SEO pitfalls.

-If you have any questions about anything in this document, please email Managing-editors@clearvoice.com or reach out to your managing editor directly via slack or in the client slack channel.
+If you have any questions about anything in this document, please email Managing-editors@clearvoice.com or reach out to your Content Project Manager directly via slack or in the client slack channel.

 Prior to Dispatching Assignments